panagosg7/Android-NoSleep/README.md

 jar cf target-name.jar *
 ```

-This JAR will be used as input to our tool
+This JAR will be used as input to our tool.

-Configure:
+## Configure

-- Set WALA properties in file: edu.ucsd.energy/wala.properties
+Make sure the WALA properties in file `edu.ucsd.energy/wala.properties` are valid.

-  In particular, 'java_runtime_dir' needs to point to a valid Java runtime
+In particular, `java_runtime_dir` needs to point to a valid Java runtime installation.
-  installation.

-## 1. Build:
+## Build

 ```
 cd edu.ucsd.energy
 bin/build.sh
 ```

-## 2. Run
+## Run

-To run:
+To run (while still at `edu.ucsd.energy` directory):
 ```
 $ nosleep -i app.jar -r
 ```

 More options:

 ```
 $ ./nosleep -h
 usage: ./nosleep [-h] [-i <arg>] [-r] [-u] [-w]